BLCM/bl3mods/Aaron0000/Balands/README.md

 Eridian Skag - Increased fire rate bonus to 10%, increased singularity radius by 50%.

-Jabber Sidekick - Increased movement speed bonus to 10% (all Jabber pets), increased Jabber's pistol damage by 100%.
+Jabber Sidekick - Increased movement speed bonus to 10% (all Jabber pets), increased Jabber's pistol damage by 100%, made pet stat bonuses be affected by Barbaric Yawp on the info card.

-Beefcake Jabber - Increased health bonus to 15%, increased attack command damage by 300%, increased Beefcake's shotgun damage by 100%.
+Beefcake Jabber - Increased health bonus to 15%, increased attack command damage by 300%, increased Beefcake's shotgun damage by 100%, made pet stat bonuses be affected by Barbaric Yawp on the info card.

-Gunslinger Jabber - Increased critical damage bonus to 10%, increased Gunslinger's SMG damage by 100%, reduced rocket launcher damage by 30%.
+Gunslinger Jabber - Increased critical damage bonus to 10%, increased Gunslinger's SMG damage by 100%, reduced rocket launcher damage by 30%, made pet stat bonuses be affected by Barbaric Yawp on the info card.

 ION Loader - Fixed the pet bonus not getting boosted by Barbaric Yawp.